Twipped/InterviewThis/InterviewThis.md

 - Is your company currently profitable?

-- Does your company release open source code?
+- Does your company release or contribute to open source software?

-- What is your company policy with regards to me releasing open source code (personal projects)?
-If there is an approval process, how lengthy is it?
+### Work Terms & Conditions

+- How do you measure productivity and what are your expectations?

+- Is this position W-2, 1099, through a recruiting firm, etc?

+- Is this an in-house or a remote position?

+- What are in-office work hours?
+Flexible, 9-5, etc.

+- What are the expectations with regards to hours worked, deadlines, and overtime?

 - What is your company policy with regards to side projects?
-Am I allowed to work on my own sites?

-- Do I own the code I make in my own time on my own hardware?
+- Do I own the code I make in my own time using my own hardware?

+- What is your company policy in regards to me releasing open source code, such as personal projects?
+If there is an approval process, could you describe it?

-- Will the company pay for training programs / certifications / conferences?
-What is the approval process like?
+- Does the company pay for training programs, certifications, conferences?
+If so, what are some examples from past experiences?

+- Does the company issue assets such as laptops, smartphones, air cards, or monitors?
+  - If no, does the company re-imburse for services such as cellular or home internet?
+  - Do I get to pick my hardware, OS, or software?